 There are several options for financing a Christian Life College education.
-The College is approved to participate with private lenders to help students and their families bridge the gap between the cost of education and the amount covered by other financial support (e.g., employment, family contributions, etc.).
+The College is approved to participate with private educational lenders such as Sallie Mae to help students and their families bridge the gap between the cost of education and the amount covered by other financial support (e.g., employment, family contributions, etc.).